lwojcik/lwojcik/README.md

 ### Hi there 👋

 I'm Łukasz.
 You can call me Luke.
-I usually do front-end development, but I also dabble in full stack and devops.
+I usually do front-end development, but I sometimes dabble in backend and devops.

 I like React, TypeScript and Node.js.